Silage Additives and Quality Forage

-Greater use of contractors, more rapid pit filling with larger machinery, reduced nitrogen application, more attention to avoiding soil and slurry contamination, faster wilting behind modern mowers which leave a wide swath and more tedding has meant that butyric silages are much less common.
+Greater use of contractors, more rapid pit filling with larger machinery, reduced nitrogen application, more attention to avoiding soil and slurry contamination, faster wilting and dryer silages has meant that butyric silages are much less common.

 The use of a silage additive is still extremely important, not as an insurance against bad weather but in order to improve the efficiency and speed of fermentation, to retain nutrients and to increase animal performance.
 Our aim is to produce silage as close in feed value to the growing crop as possible.

 Bigger machinery and use of contractors has created a new problem.
-We want wilted, higher dry matter silage with high sugar levels.
-The problem now is that silage comes in so fast that on the majority of farms it is impossible to roll enough to give sufficient consolidation to completely prevent excessive heating during the fermentation followed by aerobic instability, heating and moulding on the silage face during use. this is a particular problem with mature, high dry matter crops containing plenty of retained sugar.
+Often silage comes in so fast that it is impossible to consolidate the silage sufficiently.
+Dry, poorly consolidated silage is much more prone to heating during the fermentation as well as to aerobic instability, heating and moulding on the silage face during use.
+This is a particular problem with mature, high dry matter crops containing plenty of retained sugar.
 For best results it is important to fully understand the process of silage fermentation which is well described in The Biology of Silage Preservation.

 Aerobic Instability - Controlling Heating in Silages

 Silage making is an anaerobic fermentation process, there is no substitute for good consolidation and effective sealing of the silage clamp.
-As a guide, if you can push your fingers more than 1cm into a silage face it is insufficiently rolled.
+As a guide, if you are able to push your fingers more than 1cm into a silage face it is insufficiently rolled.